axelarnetwork/axelar-examples/README.md

 3. To connect to the axelar network, run `npm install axelarnetwork/axelar-local-dev`.

-4. To make sure all contracts are compiled, run `npm run build`.

-5. To run a local node, open a separate terminal and run `node scripts/createLocal`.
+4. To run a local node, open `axelar-local-gmp-examples` in a separate terminal and run `node scripts/createLocal`.
 You’ll need to have this node running to deploy the dapps.

    The five supported networks are deployed: Moonbeam (ChainID: 2500), Avalanche (chainID: 2501), Fantom (chainID: 2502), Ethereum (chainID: 2503), and Polygon (chainID: 2504) on port 8500.

-6. To make sure that the address we use for examples is funded on all five supported testnets, run `node scripts/checkBalances`.
+5. To make sure that the address we use for examples is funded on all five supported testnets, run `node scripts/checkBalances`.
 We use `0xBa86A5719722B02a5D5e388999C25f3333c7A9fb` to deploy and test all examples.
 Alternatively, you can use `--address [<address>]` to specify a different address.

 ## Deploy and test each example

-For each example, enter:
+For each example, you can allow the defaults to run or enter:

 - `local` or `testnet` for both the test and the deploy steps, except for deposit-address and send-token, which run on testnet.